The Sugar Tax

 In addition to externalities, where third parties incur the cost of decisions, there is a body of evidence that suggests people often understate or do not understand how certain behaviors affect themselves.
 In this case, how SSB consumption impacts their physical and cognitive health.
 These are negative “internalities” that also need to be considered when designing a levy.

 In a study published in the National Bureau of Economic Research, Hunt Allcott, Benjamin Lockwood, and Dmitry Taubinsky, note that when we consider externalities and internalities together, they estimate the optimal tax rate is about 1.5 cents per ounce, or at least 50 percent higher than most SSB levies currently imposed.

 As you recall, SSB consumption is highest among low-income groups.
 One of the arguments lobbed against them is a claim of regressiveness.
 That is, opponents argue that the tax impacts the poor disproportionally.
 This argument does not hold up, however, as the levy’s positive internalities (better health, lower weight, longer life…etc) also accrue disproportionately to the same low-income groups.

-This concern is further mitigated, as we suggested here, by using SSB tax revenue to help fund treatment for those with chronic or serious illnesses.
+This concern is further mitigated, as I suggested here, by using SSB tax revenue to help fund treatment for those with chronic or serious illnesses.
 This is known as “progressive revenue recycling” and ensures the progressivity of the tax.